xyu/CamCalc/README.md

   Update calculator settings.

+* `getStops(min f-number, max f-number)`

+  Takes min and max f-number then returns all the available stops in-between.

 * `calculate(f-number)`

-  Takes a f-number and returns an object with the following.
+  Takes an f-number and returns an object with the following.
   * `aperture` - The closest available f-stop.

-* `getStops(min f-number, max f-number)`

-  Takes min and max f-number then returns all the avaliable stops in-between.

 ## License